-(4) If the board grants a request for rehearing, the board shall schedule the rehearing not later than the 45th day after the date the request is granted.
+(4) If the Board grants a request for rehearing, the Board shall schedule the rehearing not later than the 45th day after the date the request is granted.

-(5) The failure of the board to grant or deny a request for rehearing before the 91st day after the date the request is submitted is a denial of the request.
+(5) The failure of the Board to grant or deny a request for rehearing before the 91st day after the date the request is submitted is a denial of the request.

+(6) The Board shall consolidate requests for rehearing filed by multiple parties to the contested case hearing, but only one rehearing may be considered per matter.

 (d) Decision; When Final.

-(1) A decision by the board on a permit or permit amendment application is final:
+(1) A decision by the Board on a permit or permit amendment application is final:

 (A) if a request for rehearing is not filed on time, on the expiration of the period for filing a request for rehearing; or